Tips for Lowering Your Out-of-Pocket Drug Costs

 Use tools such as the AARP’s donut hole calculator

-The AARP has developed an interactive tool that can help you figure out how close you are to the reaching the coverage gap in Medicare Part D known as "the donut hole."
+The AARP has developed an interactive tool that can help you figure out how close you are to the reaching the coverage gap in Medicare Part D known as “the donut hole.”
+Once you and your plan have spent $3,750 on covered prescription drugs in 2018, you’re in the coverage gap.
 The tool will also help you identify equivalent but less expensive alternatives to the drugs you already take.
 If lower-cost and therapeutically-similar drugs are identified, the tool will generate a letter to take to your doctor that asks about the pros and cons of making a switch.
 Visit http://doughnuthole.aarp.org/ for details.

 Consider joining a plan that offers additional coverage in the gap

 During the coverage gap stage of your Part D benefit, you are responsible for paying a larger share of your prescription drug costs.
-With the standard Medicare benefit in 2013, you will pay 79 percent of the cost for generic drugs and 47.5 percent of the cost for brand drugs in this stage.
+In the coverage gap in 2018, you pay no more than 35% of the plan’s cost for covered brand-name prescription drugs and 44% of the price for generic drugs.
 Some plans, however, offer additional coverage in the gap, which could help you save money if you take many medications on a regular basis.
 Types of additional coverage can include:

 - Lower copayments for generic drugs than with the standard Medicare benefit